Connection Settings

 Auto Detect

-M9A can automatically detect and fill in the ADB path, connection address, and connection configuration based on the single currently running emulator.
+M9A can automatically detect ADB provided by running emulators and automatically fill in the ADB path, connection address, and connection configuration.

 ADB Path